wharfkit/website/src/lib/docs/Antelope/P2PClient.md

 })
 ```

-From here on our, the script will remain connected to the peer and continuously receive new messages for as long as its running.
+From here on out, the script will remain connected to the peer and continuously receive new messages for as long as it's running.
 Each message received will be encoded as one of the [NetMessage](https://github.com/wharfkit/antelope/blob/64fe9cb/src/p2p/types.ts) variants, of which all of the data will be natively typed with the [Antelope](#) library.
 Additional logic can be established to receive blocks, transactions, and the other message types.